MohamedHussienMostafa/FadingActionBarCompat/README.md

 Including in your project
 -------------------------
-Just add the library to your application as a library project.
-And don't forget that your project must use ActionBarCompat!
+Add library to your application project.
+Here are the dependencies (Don't forget using ActionBarCompat, located in [contrib][11] dir):

+* library
+    --> libs/support-v4-18
+    --> contrib/appcompat (include this project too)
+* sample
+    --> library

-Or if you use Gradle, just open your project with Android Studio or via console:
+Or if you use Gradle, just open your project with Android Studio or via console (in your project root):

 ```
 $./gradlew clean installDebug (it will install the debug apk in your device)